cchliu/SDN-Defense/README.md

 - Leverage the capabilities of P4-enabled switches to identify initial flow packets and send a copy of them to the controller, while forwarding packets on as normal to minimize end-to-end delay
 - Leverage the openflow interface between OVS and SDN controller for attack mitigation

-This demo is a feasibility study of the above proposal.
+This demo is a practical implementation of the above proposal.
 ## Demo Overview

 ```